BonQerss/p3ppc.aiocostumes/README.md

 This mod aims to address some of those issues using R2's configuration support to enable more player choice.

-You'll be able to choose the outfit you'd like to use, as well as choose the default outfit it replaces.
-No longer are you forced to use the High-cut armor outfit during the early game.
+You'll be able to choose the outfit you'd like to use, meaning you're no longer forced to use an entire outfit set at once when using a mod.
+On top of that, you're also able to choose the default outfit the costume replaces, no longer are you forced to use the High-cut armor outfit during the early game.

 Other options include randomization support, enabling a different costume to be chosen on every game boot.
 As well as a just for fun riddle system, enabling players to unlock outfits outside of the game.